rossetti/KSLBook/docs/06-Chapter6.md

 doctors.
 In all cases, the priority for allocating these resources is based on the severity of the ailment.
 Hint: Read the [documentation](https://rossetti.github.io/KSLDocs/-k-s-l-core/ksl.modeling.queue/-queue/index.html) for the `Queue` class and rank the queue by a severity attribute represented by the `QObject` priority property.

-The registration time for patients in Categories 2 through 5 is Uniform (0.1, 0.2) hours.
+The registration time for patients in Categories 2 through 5 is Uniform (0.1, 0.2) hours (stream 3).
 The treatment time for all patients is triangularly distributed with the minimum, most likely, and maximum values differing according to the patient's category.
 The distribution of patients by category and the corresponding minimum, most likely, and maximum treatment times are summarized below.
+Use streams 4-8 for the treatment times of the categories of patients.

     Category      1     2      3      4      5
   ------------- ----- ------ ------ ------ ------